CondeNast/renovate-config/README.md

 ### `dontAutomergeTestFrameworks`

 Disables automerge for testing frameworks.
 Upgrades to testing frameworks need to be validated manually to avoid false positive results.

+### `dontAutomergeCIDependencies`

+Disables automerge for CI pipeline dependencies.
+Upgrades to CI dependencies need to be validated manually to avoid false positive results.
+This also helps if you want to compile your CI configuration locally and keep the generated output in source control without Renovate automatically making changes to it.

 ### `forceCondenastUpdates`